Asian giant hornet: Queens and workers

 The queens are considerably larger than workers.
 Queens can exceed 50 mm, while workers are between 35 and 40 mm.
 The reproductive anatomy is consistent between the two, but workers do not reproduce.

 Drones

 Drones (males) are similar to females, and can attain 38 mm in length, but lack stingers.
 This is a consistent feature among the Hymenoptera.

 Larvae

 Larvae spin a silk cocoon when they complete development and are ready to pupate.
 Larval silk proteins have a wide variety of potential applications due to their wide variety of potential morphologies, including the native fiber form, but also sponge, film, and gel.

 Genome

 The mitochondrial genome is provided by Chen et al., 2015.
-This data has also been important to confirm the place of the wider Vespidae family in the Vespoidea superfamily, and confirms that Vespoidea is monophyletic.
+This information has also been important to confirm the place of the wider Vespidae family in the Vespoidea superfamily, and confirms that Vespoidea is monophyletic.